ConceptaNjolima/MyTNTResources/Week 1/[ENG1.4] List sample app.md

 * 45 minutes - evaluate: continue list app

 ## Background / review
-*

 ## Lesson details

 ### engage (10 minutes)

 ### Introduce project spec, components, props, inputs (20 minutes)

-1. We're going to build a list app.
-[Spec notes] Initialization – how to setup a new app​
+We're going to build a list app.
+These is a high level introduction of the steps and app requirements.

-Running default react app​
-Changing content​
-Creating a component -> Shopping Item with props​ Displaying ShoppingItem in App​
-Styling ShoppingItem​
+1. Initialize the the app and get the new app up and running with the create react app default.
+2. Change the contents of the app and create a new component.
+3. The first piece added is a shopping item.
+4. Then the ability to create many ShoppingItems in App followed by creating ShoppingItems iteratively from an object.
-Creating many shopping items in App​
+5. Move shopping items to state.
-Creating ShoppingItems iteratively from object​
-Moving ShoppingItems to state​
-Creating deleteShoppingItem function​
+6. Create delete ShoppingItem function
-Creating addShoppingItem function + input text​
+7. Create addShoppingItem function and input text
-Stretch: Styling ​
-Stretch: Checks for empty input, duplicates, more props (quantities, etc)
+8. Stretch goals are styling, checking for empty inputs, duplicate inputs, and adding more props like quantities

+Here are examples that will guide app creation:
 2. Component example
 3. Prop example
 4. Input example